 Our goal is to provide app developers with the strategic and tactical information they need to make their apps and their business better.
-This includes both technical and general discussions on app development, deployment & growth.
+This includes both technical and general discussions on app development, deployment and growth.
 Austin is a hotbed of mobile businesses and AMPD’ is your place to learn, share and meet other folks creating the next evolution in computing.

 Game Makers Unite! is a Meetup group for anyone interested in creating video games or game companies of all types: core AAA, massive online/MMO, indie, social, casual, mobile, serious play, and augmented reality and simulations.
 This group was started to allow game developers and entreprenuers of all stripes and types to hear what is going in, exchange ideas, network and make new things happen.